Sophie Antonia of Brunswick-Wolfenbüttel, Duchess of Saxe-Coburg-Saalfeld

 Ernst Friedrich, Duke of Saxe-Coburg-Saalfeld; Credit – Wikipedia

 In 1764, Ernst Friedrich succeeded his father, who had left considerable debt, as Duke of Saxe-Coburg-Saalfeld, and he moved the official residence to Coburg.
 Because the Duchy of Saxe-Coburg-Saalfeld was heavily in debt, Holy Roman Emperor Joseph II appointed a debit commission to prevent the bankruptcy of the duchy.
-The work of the debt commission lasted over thirty years and during that time period, Ernst Friedrich was given a strict annual allowance.
+The work of the debt commission lasted over thirty years, and during that period, Ernst Friedrich was given a strict annual allowance.

 Ernst Friedrich, Duke of Saxe-Coburg-Saalfeld died on September 8, 1800, in Coburg, Duchy of Saxe-Coburg-Saalfeld at the age of 76.
 He was buried in the ducal crypt at the Morizkirche (or Stadtkirche St. Moriz) in Coburg, Duchy of Saxe-Coburg-Saalfeld, now in Bavaria, Germany.
 Sophie Antonia survived him by almost two years, dying in Coburg on May 17, 1802, at the age of 78.
 She was buried with her husband.